winkste/MQTTracer/README.md

 # MQTTracer
-A JAVA MQTT client to trace communication
+A JAVA MQTT client to manage and trace your MQTT devices.